 Canada nets gold, beats Finland 3-2 in overtime thriller

-Canada celebrates defeating Finland during overtime IIHF World Junior Hockey Championship gold medal game action in Edmonton on Saturday August 20, 2022.
-THE CANADIAN PRESS/Jeff McIntosh
+Canada celebrates the win over Finland during overtime IIHF World Junior Hockey Championship gold medal game action in Edmonton on Saturday August 20, 2022.
+THE CANADIAN PRESS/Jason Franson

 Share: